jedrzejewskipiotr/Excel_Project-Data_Analytics/README.md

   # 📊 Excel_Project-Data_Analytics

-Welcome to my project – a showcase of my knowledge, skills and practical application of Excel as a data analysis tool.
+Welcome to Data Analytics Excel Project – a showcase of my knowledge, skills and practical application of Excel as a data analysis tool.
 The project is divided into two parts:

 - 📈 [Salary Dashboard](/Project_1-Salary_Dashboard)